hakuxo/Short-Quiz/readme.md

 ## Description

-This is a short quiz that allowed me to practice my Javascript skills.
+This is a short quiz that allowed me to practice my Javascript ad WebAPI skills.
 It is a timed quiz on simple knowledge known by the average valorant player.
 If the user doesn't know the answer, they should at the end of the quiz!

 ## Usage